Analog Game Studies: History

 The articles in AGS frequently approach Games Studies through intersectional lenses of race, gender, sexuality, disability, and other identities and experiences.
 Analog Game Studies launched its first issue on August 1, 2014.
 The editors were Aaron Trammell, Evan Torner, and Emma Waldron.
 The idea for the journal emerged from conversations at the national conference of the Popular Culture Association/American Culture Association (PCAACA) in March 2013, which was held in Washington, DC.
 According to the inaugural editors, "Analog Game Studies is committed to providing a periodically published platform for the critical analysis, discussion of design, and documentation of analog games."

 In 2018, AGS was a finalist for the Diana Jones Award for Excellence in Gaming, citing that "over the last four years the journal has established itself as a place where scholars of non-digital games discuss their research in an accessible manner. ...It is an important scholarly voice in the analytical tradition discussing hobby games that has, in the past, included sites such as Interactive Fantasy, The Forge, and the Knutepunkt books."

 Format and Editorial Policy

 Since its founding in 2014, the journal publishes three to five issues a year.
-Each issue contains three to six scholarly articles, academic book reviews, even interviews.
+Each issue contains three to six scholarly articles, academic book reviews, and even interviews.

 AGS publishes in English but includes authors and perspectives from around the world.

 Analog Game Studies uses a peer review process that stresses mentorship, collaboration, transparency, conversation, and timeliness.
 Depending on the number of issues, the journal accepts between 9 and 15 articles a year.